 Gregory D. Hess became the 16th president of Wabash College on July 1, 2013.
-Wabash is the private liberal arts college for men located in Crawfordsville, Indiana, whose mission is “to educate men to think critically, act responsibly, lead effectively, and live humanely.”
+Wabash is The Liberal Arts College for Men, and its mission is “to educate men to think critically, act responsibly, lead effectively, and live humanely.”

 He has led Wabash through extensive assessments of every administrative office on campus, and produced the College’s first comprehensive Campus Master Plan.
 The College broke ground on a $16 million student housing project in the summer of 2014 that will be completed in early 2016.
 A significant renovation of the College's flagship residence hall, Martindale, is underway.

 Under his leadership, the College secured more than $22 million in funding in 2015 (after raising $19 million in 2014).
 He also hosted a national conference Celebrating the Value of the Liberal Arts, which attracted scholars, presidents, foundation leaders, and experts from business, medicine, and law from across the country in the fall of 2014.

 Dr. Hess serves on the board of directors of the Independent Colleges of Indiana, Great Lakes Colleges Association, Indiana West Advantage (Montgomery County economic development), and the Economic Club of Indiana.

 Prior to his tenure at Wabash, Dr. Hess was Dean of the Faculty and Vice President of Academic Affairs at Claremont McKenna College at Claremont, California.

 In addition to his role as Dean of the Faculty at Claremont McKenna, Dr. Hess was the James G. Boswell Professor of Economics and a George R. Robert Fellow.
 In that role, he oversaw all aspects pertaining to academic affairs, including the curriculum, the Center for Global Education, the Center for Innovation and Entrepreneurism, athletics, institutional research, student learning outcome assessments, and information technology.

 A native of San Francisco, he earned his bachelor’s degree with high honors from the University of California-Davis, and his master’s degree and Ph.D. in economics from The Johns Hopkins University.